Link Scraper API

 POST Endpoint

-Here are examples of how to call the Link Scraper API in different programming languages:
+How to call the Link Scraper API in different programming languages.

 curl -X POST \